City Guides, Japan, Kanto

 My good luck charm from one of the shrines

-It’s clear that the most popular shring in Nikko is the Toshogu shrine, while Rinno-ji and Futarasan are a lot more calm and quiet.
+It’s clear that the most popular landmark in Nikko is the Toshogu shrine, while Rinno-ji and Futarasan are a lot more calm and quiet.
 Even though I went during a popular time, I found very few people at Rinno-ji and Futarasan.

 Nikko National Park Futarasan Shrine